karolina-chl/ScientificComputing_Set2/README.md

 6. **Generate Plots**: Some of the scripts separate simulation runs and plotting, and thus you can generate plots using either script entry points, general function usage, or by directly modifying and running the source file functions.

-    - **Using Script Entry Points**: Use the provided script entry points to generate plots.
-For example, to generate a heatmap, use one of the following:
+    - **Using Script Entry Points**: Use the provided script entry points to generate plots depending on parameters defined in their script files:

         ```sh
-        script_monte_carlo_plot_multi
+        monte_carlo_plot_multi # Plots a range of statistics for results saved from script_monte_carlo_sim_multi simulations
+        compare_DLA_MC # Plots comparisons between the general DLA and Monte Carlo methods for specified parameters
         ```

     - **Using General Function Usage**: Alternatively, you can run the scripts directly.
 For example, to generate a number of pre-built plots, modify and run: